 CaBS - Portfolio GDE Option

 As of the Fall of 2016, CaBS graduate students may opt to complete a "Portfolio" for their General Doctoral Examination.
-While basic information is provided on the Auburn University Department of Psychology GDE Policy, additional details on the portfolio as well as the grading of the portfolio are provided below.
+While basic information is provided on the Auburn University Department of Psychological Sciences GDE Policy, additional details on the portfolio as well as the grading of the portfolio are provided below.

 Description of the Written Portfolio